aishamidori/tetris/README.md

 ============================================

 A Tetris implementation using Javascript.
 To run open the file 'tetris.html' in any web browser.
+Within the same folder containing the file 'tetris.html' you must also have the bootstrap folder as downloaded [here](http://twitter.github.com/bootstrap/).
+JQuery is automatically accessed from Google APIs.
-Sample can also be played [here](http://aishaferrazares.weebly.com/)
+Sample can also be played [here](http://aishaferrazares.weebly.com/).

 Actions can be performed by pressing keyboard keys.